I’m a frequent commentator for television and radio stations and co-hosted a podcast on housing affordability in California.

 Gimme Shelter: The California Housing Crisis Podcast

 With California’s housing costs continuing to rise, I co-founded a podcast in summer 2017 to dig deeply into the sources of the problem.
-Each episode breaks down a particular aspect of the California’s housing troubles and includes an interview with a housing expert or newsmaker.
+Over the next five and a half years, we published more than 100 episodes breaking down a particular aspect of the California’s housing troubles and included an interview with a housing expert or newsmaker.

 As freeways expand, Black and Latino communities bear the brunt